usingtechnology/common-hosted-form-service-techdocs/docs/Capabilities/Integrations/Embedding-Webcomponent.md

 - `413` - File too large
 - `415` - Unsupported file type

 > **IMPORTANT**: Currently, embedded forms require an API Key.
-API Keys have a setting to determine if File Access is allowed.
+API Keys have a setting that determines whether File Access is allowed.
 When adding a File Upload component to your form, you must select "Allow this API key to access submitted files".
-It is up to your developers to enforce user level permissions.
+It is up to your developers to enforce user-level permissions.
 See [SimpleFile Integration](#simplefile-integration) for an example leveraging events to secure file interactions.

 **Security Notes:**